Quick Root Cause Links

-What does this site offer?
+What info does this site provide?

 This site offers information on the purpose, methods, and process of root cause analysis.
 It currently does not teach you how to perform RCA, although that is a long-range goal.
 Instead, it offers articles related to the underlying theory and philosophy… this site is very much concerned with fundamental concepts.

-What is all this really about?
+What is Root Cause Analysis really about?

 We form organizations to get work done.
 As the work we want to do gets larger and more complex, so do our organizations.
 At some point, we move beyond the capability to function without extensive, potentially complicated processes and systems.
 These require management.
 However, we are human and we make mistakes.
 All the time.
 Lots of them.
 Our processes and systems are imperfect, and so is our ability to manage them.
 We cannot predict the future with any accuracy, and we are unable to see all the potential ramifications of the actions we take.
 Stuff happens.

 In one way or another, all the various management tools and methods that have been developed over the years are about improving how we manage ourselves, our processes, and our systems.
 We want productivity, we want quality, we want reliability, and we want safety.
 We want these things now, and in the future.
 In fact, we want these things to get better over time.
 This is called continuous improvement.